-What to expect on A Level results day
+What to Expect on A Level Results DaySee All Uni Advice Articles

 Results day is fast approaching, and the summer is nearly over.
 Even if this summer has flown by too fast, or if it felt as if it could have lasted forever, results day is only around the corner and you now need to spend the rest of the summer preparing for university.
 Results day is when A Level and BTEC students who have completed college or sixth form will receive their grade results for their qualifications, and for many, will reveal whether they have a spot at their chosen university this autumn.

 A Level results day will be extremely emotional, from happiness to excitement to even sadness or surprise.
 Each student will have their individual experience on that day, and no two reactions will be the same.
 It might be a good idea to bring tissues, and even if you believe you’re pretty tough, you can give these tissues to a friend or your parents that might get a tear in their eye!